Static-Interface/Sink-Plugins/README.md

 License
 ==============
-This work is licensed under an GNU General Public Licenese v3.
+This work is licensed under an GNU Affero General Public Licenese v3.
 For more information, read the LICENSE file.

 Contribution Guidelines